Back

 You want to change the world.
 So do we.

-We are a community with an uncommon sense of a common goal: to leave the world better than we found it.
+We are a community with a common goal: to leave the world better than we found it.
 Ambitious?
 Sure.
-But Cornell CALS has been changing the world for over a century and will be doing so for a century more.
+But Cornell University’s College of Agriculture and Life Sciences has been changing the world for over a century and will continue to do so into the future.

 Founded in agriculture and focused on life, we are pioneers who have shaped contemporary science and eagerly embraced international opportunity, while always serving the people in the state of New York.